Top 10 Highest Paid Personal Trainers in America

 An expert personal trainer has to be knowledgeable about nutrition and fitness equipment, and innovative and skillful in motivating their clients to achieve their fitness goals.

-So, it makes perfect sense that top personal trainers would write books, promote worthy product lines, and align themselves with celebrities.
+So, it makes perfect sense that the top personal trainers write books, promote worthy product lines, and align themselves with celebrities.
 Their names are now well-known brands, just like the stars they sculpt!

 Frequently Asked Questions (FAQ)